Top BigCommerce Alternatives & Competitors based on 533 Reviews

 Magento (Adobe Commerce)

-- Key Features: Highly customizable, open-source platform, extensive marketplace for extensions, advanced SEO capabilities, and multi-store management.
+- Key Features: Highly customizable open-source platform, advanced SEO capabilities, support for B2B and B2C, extensive marketplace for extensions.

 -